Already Dreading Work?

 Before you jump ship and change jobs out of sheer frustration or boredom, consider the following first.
 Understand what is causing the frustration, unfulfilment, boredom or dread about your current role.
 Is it:

 - the type of work you are doing

 - the processes and systems you use

 - the location of your work

 - a combination of the above

 - or something else?

 Which of the above are helping you to enjoy work?
 Which of the above are causing you to dread work?
 This is really important because there is little point in changing jobs if you take the same problems with you.
-For example, if you lack confidence and belief in yourself in a work situation, simply changing jobs may be insufficient to change your level of confidence and belief in yourself.
+For example, if you lack confidence, self-belief or sabotage yourself in a work situation, simply changing jobs will probably be insufficient to change your level of confidence and self-belief and to permanently stop the self sabotage.
 The same problems will still be there, yet in a new job.